Three exam techniques you didn’t learn in school

 Where are you heading?

-First of all it can be good to be clear to yourself what the purpose of these exams is.
+First of all, it can be good to be clear to yourself what the purpose of these exams is.
 They are certainly a culmination of your educational experience and a chance to get recognition and reward for all that hard work you put in.
 Beyond that though, do you have a purpose in mind that these examinations can serve?
-Do you have an idea what you want these qualifications to lead to?
+Do you have an idea of what you want these qualifications to lead to?
 What is the next step?
 Do you have a goal?

 The answer to these questions will vary and while it is great to know exactly where you are headed, not everybody knows exactly what they want.
 Many will at least have begun to think about that next step - college, university a career decision.
 It can be useful to have that vision in mind as a vivid and compelling picture.

 See yourself in your mind's eye in that future situation having achieved your goals in your exam.
 Experience the satisfaction and reward of doing well at your exams.
 This process of experiencing your future vividly puts the goal into your neurology and helps you gain the commitment and motivation you need to keep revising and focusing on your exams.

 1. Being in the zone

 When you are actually revising, as with any task, you will perform at your best and remember the most when you are in ‘the Zone’.
 This powerful state is a time when you are so totally focused and absorbed in a task that you have no awareness of your surroundings.
 Time can often seem to fly by in the zone and you will be at your most effective and you will be able to absorb much more.

 To get in the zone, you need to:

 - Isolate yourself from any distractions other than the task at hand.
 Switch off the phone, clear your desk or working space, close any screens on your computer that you don’t need.

 - Focus on a ‘chunk’ of revision – a topic area, a particular theme, or a single text and make that the sole subject of this revision period.
 You can always move on to another in a future session.